Katy Sexton: Coaching career

 Katy is determined to give something back to the Portsmouth community that supported her so well during her competitive days.Through the Katy Sexton Swim Academy, which she founded in 2010, she teaches and inspires the next generation of swimmers.
 Sexton says, "It’s not something I’ve just put my name on - I’m actually hands on with it."
 Based in Havant, it has more than 300 recruits, with the former Portsmouth Northsea member hoping to unearth one or two stars of the future.
 She also mentors up and coming sportsmen and women from around the South Coast.
 Working further afield, Katy works with her fellow Olympian, good friend and former world champion at the Mark Foster Swimming Academy.

 In 2011, Sexton was appointed an ambassador of the Swimming Teachers' Association (STA).
 Tasked with promoting water safety education and to raise awareness about the importance of learning to swim, she represents the STA at key events and provides technical expertise to its 6500 members through continuous professional development courses.

 Jasmine Blofield, President of Junior Chamber International Portsmouth says, 'Katy's passion, ambition and determination makes her the perfect person share her inspirations and ideas on how we can all drive ourselves to perform at our best and achieve our goals, both personal and professional.'

 Charity work

-Stemming from her own experiences with depression, Katy Sexton is patron to Off The Record, the counseling service for 11- to 25-year-olds.
-In her own words, Katy says, "having been an international athlete for a number of years and living and growing up in Portsmouth, it's nice to be able to give something back to my local community, so I am thrilled to be offering my support to Off The Record.
-Such a fantastic service is provided for all young people in the area, it's great to be able to assist Off The Record in helping ensure this essential service is continued.
+Driven by her own experiences of depression, Sexton is a patron to Off The Record, a counselling service for 11 to 25-year-olds.